John Pope (Virginia politician): Career

 Unlike his elder brothers and brother-in-law, John Pope stayed in Virginia's Tidewater region after the war.

 He helped establish the Potomac River port and town of Dumfries, and was one of its trustees in 1786.
 Fairfax and Prince William County voters elected Pope to represent them in the Senate of Virginia from 1787 until 1792, then Prince William County voters elected him as one of their part-time representatives in the Virginia House of Delegates for the remaining sessions of the century, except for a single-year gap in the 1793/94 session.
+He was a candidate to represent Virginia's 4th congressional district in 1789, losing to Richard Bland Lee.

 Pope owned two adult slaves and three younger slaves in the 1787 tax census.

 In 1800 Pope moved his family to Wilkes County, Georgia, where he and two of his children died between 1802 and 1804, as did his former Dumfries, Virginia neighbor Richard Scott Blackburn, who had accepted a commission in the U.S. Army engineering corps.
 Wilkes County was the first established in Georgia, and in this era of conflict with indigenous peoples also established a plantation economy.
 It was the home of Eli Whitney, who invented the cotton gin, which helped foster the cotton economy and reliance on slaveholding throughout the American South.
 Although this Pope may not have been enumerated in the 1800 census, the last during his lifetime, in the 1830 federal census, his son Alexander Pope owned 43 slaves in Wilkes County and John H. Pope owned 42, with substantially lesser numbers owned by Margaret and William H. Pope (probably grandchildren) -- and the number of enslaved increased in the next censuses (in which the same names figure on several different pages).